 In this study, we have investigated the relationships between dynamic one repetition maximum (1RM) squat exercise (the maximum amount of weight that an individual can lift only one time) and 4 different knee angles of maximum static squat exercise (the maximum effort to push against an immovable weight training bar) in recreationally trained college-aged individuals.
 By using the data from the study, the researchers will be able to gain a better understanding of the relationship between the force development characteristics of the dynamic and the static squat exercises.
 In addition, the data may help identify how much resistance individuals should use when they start the squat exercise based on the forces measured during the static squat exercise without measuring the individuals' 1RMs which is typically a time-consuming process.

-Sadio is a first-year Master's student, specialization in Nutrition and Exercise, who will serve as the teaching assistant for NUTR 100 and NUTR 150.
-He will also be co-teaching NUTR 488 in the spring of 2023.
+Sadio is a Master's student (specialization in Nutrition and Exercise) serving as the teaching assistant for NUTR 100, NUTR 150, and NUTR 488.

 In the News